Occasional heartburn (acid reflux) can happen to anyone.

 - citrus fruit juices

 By limiting or avoiding these triggers altogether, you may experience fewer symptoms.
-You may also want to keep a food diary to help identify problem foods.
-Try this one, available on Amazon.
+You may also want to keep a food journal to help identify problem foods.

 Eating smaller meals puts less pressure on the stomach, which can prevent the backflow of stomach acids.
 By eating smaller amounts of food more frequently, you can reduce heartburn and eat fewer calories overall.